EU bans investment in Crimea, targets oil sector, cruises

 Companies will no longer be allowed to offer tourism services in Crimea.
 European cruise ships may no longer call at ports in the Crimean peninsula, except in an emergency.

 The measure applies to all ships owned or controlled by a European or flying the flag of an EU member state.
-Existing cruise contracts may be still be honored until March 20.
+Existing cruise contracts may be still be honoured until March 20.

 The 28-nation EU has previously banned the import of goods from Crimea and barred new investment in infrastructure projects in the transport, telecommunications and energy sectors and investing in oil and gas ventures.